Skip to content

 Standard 90-degree base-legs and 30-degree intercepts shall be used when vectoring aircraft from the downwind.

-At OMSJ and OMDW and when operating in single runway configuration at OMDB, minimum longitudinal separation of 7 NM shall be applied between arriving aircraft unless otherwise coordinated with the appropriate AIR controller.
+For single runway operations, minimum longitudinal separation of 7 NM shall be applied between arriving aircraft.

 When operating under LVO conditions, minimum longitudinal separation of 7 NM shall always be applied between arriving aircraft.